-SMSZ is in the Kenieba Birimian geological inlier along Mali's western border (see Figure 2).
+SMSZ is in the Kenieba, Birimian-formation geological inlier along Mali's western border (see Figure 2).
+Djimbala is located in the southern part of Mali close to the Guinea border (Figure 2).

 During 2020, the Company completed two exploration programs on the SMSZ Project.
 The first program, which commenced in December 2019, was completed in March 2020, with drilling completed in January.
 The second exploration program commenced in late June and was completed in late July.
 Results from the drilling were released on August 31, 2020 with highlight drill intercepts of 3.09 g/t gold over 25 metres and 2.54 g/t gold over 15 metres (~65% true width) from a hole at the Gourbassi East Zone.